opsdroid/opsdroid/docs/configuration.md

    gist: 6dd35e0f62d6b779d3d0d140f338d3e5
 ```

-You can also directly specify the module name to import which skips all of the opsdroid module generation.
+You can also directly specify the module name to import, which skips all of the opsdroid module generation.

 ```yaml
 skills: